 Stock-based compensation to employees is measured at the grant date, based on the fair value of the award, and is recognized as expense over the requisite employee service period.
 Equity instruments issued to other than employees are valued at the earlier of a commitment date or upon completion of the services, based on the fair value of the equity instruments and is recognized as expense over the service period.
 The Company estimates the fair value of stock-based payments using the closing price of the Company's common stock for common share issuances.
 Some of the agreements had some "true-up" protection clauses against the stock price going down during the term of the contract.
-The company did not do any derivative adjustments and if needed the company intent once it will do audited financials to correct this.
+The company did not post any derivative adjustments and if needed the company intends to correct them once audited financials have been completed.